minkphp/MinkBundle/README.md

     public function testSimpleBrowsing()
     {
-        // 1.
+        /* 1.
 CHOOSE DRIVER:

-        // Symfony2 test.client driver will be used by default:
-        // you don't need to do anything, it's enabled by default
+        Symfony2 test.client driver will be used by default, so you don't need to do anything, it's enabled by default.
+        And you can always switch to it later (from different driver) with:

+            static::$mink->switchToDefaultDriver();

+        OR with more verbose version:

+            static::$mink->switchToDriver('symfony');

-        // OR you can switch to headless goutte driver:
+        Also, you can switch to headless goutte driver, which will make real HTTP requests against your Symfony2 application:

-        // static::$mink->switchToDriver('goutte');
+            static::$mink->switchToDriver('goutte');

-        // OR to JS-enabled in-browser Sahi driver:
+        OR even to JS-enabled in-browser Sahi driver, which will start real browser and make real requests through it:

-        // static::$mink->swithcToDriver('sahi');
+            static::$mink->swithcToDriver('sahi');

+        */

         // 2.
 DO ACTIONS (all actions below works similar for ALL Mink drivers):